 - Determine specific items to track and monitor

 - Differentiate between personal and organizational action items

 - Be a project leader, not a project witness

 There are three prerequisites you need to complete prior to attending the Project Manager Academy.
 They are a Time Mastery profile (Inscape Epic), ProScan® Assessment and a 360° Feedback report (Vision View).
 You will receive three separate emails with links for the three surveys/assessments.

 - The Time Mastery Profile needs to be completed by you.
 A link will be emailed to you from Inscape-Epic (check your spam filter).
 This survey will take approximately 15-20 minutes to complete.

 The Time Mastery Profile provides insight about how you manage time, projects and people.
 The results and interpretation of your individual survey will be provided during the course of the Project Manager Academy.

 - The ProScan® Assessment is administered over the internet.
-Your logon ID and Password will be provided to you via email.
-The assessment should take about 10 minutes to complete.
+You will receive an email with a link to the assessment, which should take about 10 minutes to complete.